willmorrison1/DART-atmos-corr/tutorials/Model-world/README.Rmd

 ## Intrinsic values

-After selecting the camera in the scene collection window, navigate the icons in the [red circle](BlenderGUI_read3Dmodel) to set:
+After selecting the camera in the scene collection window, navigate the icons in the [red circle in the above image](README_files/figure-misc/BlenderGUI_1.PNG) to set:

 * **Number of pixels** The tab with the printer icon ('Output').
 * **Field of view** The tab with the green film camera icon ('Object data').